vercel-labs/ai-sdk-5-migration-mcp-server/README.md

 3. **`search-data-guide`** - Searches the data migration guide for database and persistence information (converting stored messages, dual-write patterns, schema changes).

-The AI agent uses these tools automatically when you run the one-shot prompt above.
+The agent uses these tools automatically when you run the prompt above.

 ## Local Development